When to start preparing autistic children for puberty

 You might need to be careful about your use of language, particularly if your child takes things literally.

-For example, if you describe your son’s voice as ‘breaking’, your child might find this worrying.
+For example, if you describe your child’s voice as ‘breaking’, your child might find this worrying.
 Instead you could say something like, ‘Your voice is changing and will get deeper’.
 You could also explain that men’s voices are usually deeper than women’s.
-Your son’s father’s voice, or his older brother’s, could be good examples.
+Your child’s father’s voice, or their older brother’s voice, could be good examples.

 It’s best to use formal terms like ‘breasts’ or ‘penis’ for body parts.
 But it’s also a good idea to teach your child other informal words that they might hear at school or other places – for example, ‘boobs’ for breasts.
 You could also explain that people talk about a voice ‘breaking’ when they mean a voice getting deeper.